Tony Hardy MBACP, Registered Counsellor

 Concessions offered for

-I offer counselling sessions online and at premises in Risca, nr Newport.
-I am not currently offering counselling in Monmouth, but hope to resume that service shortly.
+I offer counselling sessions online and at premises in Risca, nr Newport and in Monmouth.